-In the left nav, under APIs and auth, click Registered apps, then click Register App.
+In the left nav, under APIs and auth, click Credentials.

-Keep the API key handy.
-You'll need it when you create the app services notifier you'll use to request push notifications from GCM.
+On the Credentials page, under Key for server applications, copy the API key value for use when creating a notifier to request push notifications from GCM.
 (For more information, see Creating notifiers.)